SteveDeJongh/LS_170/review.md

 Modern web applications can employ a number of different techniques to simulate being a stateful application.
 This is most commonly done using Cookies, session IDs, and/or AJAX.

 97. **What role does AJAX play in displaying dynamic content in web applications?**
 AJAX is short of Asynchronous JavaScript and XML.
-IT's main feature is tha tit allows browsers to issue requests and process responses without a full page refresh.
-This allows for for only parts of the webpage to refresh when a request/response cycle has occured from some user input.
+It's main feature is that it allows browsers to issue requests and process responses without a full page refresh.
+This allows for for only parts of the webpage to refresh when a request/response cycle has occured from some user input, both saving resources and appearing as a stateful application.

 98. **Describe some of the security threats and what can be done to minimize them?**
 As HTTP is so difficult to control, this also makes it so difficult to secure.
-Some of the security threads of HTTP are session id theft, other apps browsing cookie history, users adding raw viewable HTML to a site via a comment tab, etc. In order to minimize these risks, we can emply tecniques like HTTPS, same-origin policy, setting expiration time to session IDs.
+Some of the security threats of HTTP are session id theft, other apps browsing cookie history, users adding raw viewable HTML or JavaScript to a site via a comment tab, etc. In order to minimize these risks, we can emply tecniques like HTTPS, same-origin policy, and setting expiration times to active session IDs.

 99. **What is the Same Origin Policy?
 How it is used to mitigate certain security threats?**
 The same origin policy permits unrestricted interactions between resources orginiating from the same origin, but restricts certain interactions between resources orginating from differents origins.
 By origin here we mean same scheme, host, and port.
-Same-origin policy does not restrict al cross-orogin requests, but what it does restrict are cross-origin request where resources are being accessed programmatically using APIs such as `XmlHttpRequeest` or `fetch`.
+Same-origin policy does not restrict al cross-origin requests, but what it does restrict are cross-origin requests where resources are being accessed programmatically using APIs such as `XmlHttpRequeest` or `fetch`.
 The same origin policy is an important guard against session hijacking attacks and servers as a cornerstone of web application security.

 100. **What determines whether a request should use `GET` or `POST` as its HTTP method?**
 Requests using the GET method are used to retrive or ask for information from  a server.
-To send or submit data toa  server we use POST.
+To send or submit data to a server we use the POST HTTP method.

 101. **What is the relationship between a scheme and a protocol in the context of a URL?**
-The scheme identifies which protocol should be used.
+The scheme identified in the url before the `://` identifies which protocol should be used.

 102. **In what ways can we pass information to the application server via the URL?**
-To pass information to the server via the URL, we can use the path and parameters.
-Query are the key value pairs that are seperated by `=`, joined by `&`, and begin after the `?` in a url.
+To pass information to the server via the URL, we can use the path and query parameters.
+Query parameters are the key value pairs that are seperated by `=`, joined by `&`, and begin after the `?` in a url.
+The path can indicate which page we wish to access direclty, rather than the hosts default home(root) page.

 103. **How insecure HTTP message transfer looks like?**
 HTTP requests and responses are sent as plain text, with no encryption to make the data transfer secure.
+In order for the request/response messages to be encrypted we need to use HTTPS witch uses TLS to encrpyt the data transfer.

 104. **What services does HTTP provide and what are the particular problems each of them aims to address?**
 HTTP gives users a way to interact with a web resources via its request-response cycle.

 105. **What is TLS Handshake?**
-The TLS(transport layer security) handshake is what TLS uses to set up an encrypted connection.
+The TLS(transport layer security) handshake is what TLS uses to set up an encrypted message exchange between host and server.
 It is a 4 step process where client and server exchange messages to enable encrypted communication using symmetric keys.

 106. **What is symmetric key encryption?
 What is it used for?**
 Symmetric key encryption is when both sender and receiver of a ciphertext message have a copy of the same key, which is responsible for both encrypting and decrypting the message.

 107. **What is asymmetric key encryption?
 What is it used for?**
 Asymmetric key encryption is when we use a public key and a private key.
 The public key is used to encrypt, and the private key is used to decrypt.
 Asymmetric key encription is intended to work in one directon only.
+This asymmetric key encryption is used for the transfer of the symmetric key in the TLS handshake.

 108. **Describe SSL/TLS encryption process.**
 The TLS encryption process revolves around the TLS handshake.